abasile1-tech/flash-card-application/README.md

 - :white_check_mark: I made it so the card to be added is shown with more information so that the user better understands the details of the new card that they are creating.
 - :white_check_mark: I allowed the dropdown menu to disappear when somewhere else on the page is clicked
 - :white_check_mark: I added Cypress testing to verify that a specific user can log in to their account, see their specific library of decks, and use a specific deck.
+- :white_check_mark: I added Speech Recognition to test user pronunciation and give a score on how well the pronunciation was understood.

 ## Future Work